alvhix/forwarder-app/README.md

 ### Logs

-All actions and errors from the forwarder are logged in _log/app.log_.
+All actions and errors are logged in _log/app.log_.

 ### Issues